ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/06_milestone/recap.md

 ## **Overview**

-In this Milestone, we transitioned from React to **Next.js**, a powerful React framework for building fast, SEO-friendly web applications.
+We transitioned from React to **Next.js**, a powerful React framework for building fast, SEO-friendly web applications.
 We explored:

 - The differences between React and Next.js
 - File-based routing system in Next.js
 - Fetching and displaying dynamic content

-By the end of this Milestone, we built the foundation for our **Twitter Clone** using Next.js.

 ---